 - Screwdriver (to remove the hardware)

 If you’re getting ready to paint your cabinets with a chalk-based paint, don’t make my mistake.
 Use a sealer other than wax.
-I love Amy Howard’s Matte Sealer, but you can also used a polycrylic.
-I have had a lot of success with Minwax’s version.
+I love Amy Howard’s Matte Sealer, but you can also used a polycrylic from your local hardware store.

 Go paint something!